 However, at the very least the fact that the petitions exist as a corpus makes it possible to explore just how 'bad' the data is, whether it is possible to distinguishing spelling variation from transcription error, and potentially improve the text in the future.

-The latest release of the data, with documentation, can be found here.
+The latest release of the data, with documentation, can be downloaded here.

 The dataset and all accompanying documentation are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.